Bonat-Org/Android_SDK/README.md

 This document describes our BONAT Mobile SDK (for Android) and includes information on how to integrate it with the Merchant's Mobile Application.

-## Supported Platforms

-The first version of the solution is available only for the Android OS.

 ## Supported Android Platforms

 The BONAT Mobile SDK supports all devices running Android 4.1.x (API level 21). _**Lollipop**_ or higher are supported.